qmatteoq/AgentCon2025/README.md

    cd AgentCon2025
    ```
 2. **C# (dotnet) setup:**
-   - Open `src/csharp/AgentCon2025.slnx` or `AgentCon2025.sln` in Visual Studio or VS Code.
+   - Open `src/csharp/AgentCon2025.slnx`s in Visual Studio or VS Code.
    - Restore NuGet packages and build the solution.
-   - Run the desired scenario from the `OrchestrationSamples` or `Sequential` projects.
+   - Run the desired scenario from the `OrchestrationSamples` project.s
 3. **Python setup:**
    - Navigate to `src/python/`.
    - Install dependencies (if any) and run the scenario scripts, e.g.:
      ```bash
      python concurrent_agents.py
      ```

-## Documentation

-- See the `docs/` folder for additional documentation and resources.
-- Review scenario and plugin source files for implementation details.

-## Contributing

-Contributions are welcome!
-Please read the `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md` (if available) before submitting issues or pull requests.

-## License

-This project is licensed under the terms of the LICENSE file provided in the root directory.
+s